Maureen Cleave: Career

 After graduating, Cleave first worked as a secretary for the Evening Standard.
 She convinced its editor, Charles Wintour, to make her a show business correspondent and to let her write a pop music column called "Disc Date".
 She travelled to Liverpool to interview the Beatles in January 1963 after a tip from a friend working there.
-The piece titled "Why the Beatles create all that frenzy" was the first substantial critique of the band and established a lasting friendship with the Fab Four as they rocketed to international success.
+The piece, titled "Why the Beatles create all that frenzy" and published in the Evening Standard the following month, was among the first substantial critiques of the band.
+It established a lasting friendship between Cleave and the Beatles as they gained international success.
 Cleave began guesting on TV’s pop panel game Juke Box Jury in 1964 alongside Millicent Martin, Matt Monro and Bobby Vee.

-On 4 March 1966 her Standard interview with Lennon, titled "How does a Beatle live?", quoted him as saying that the Beatles were "more popular than Jesus now".
+In early 1966, Cleave interviewed the four Beatles and their manager Brian Epstein for a series of one-page accounts.
+Titled "How Does a Beatle Live?", the pieces were published in the Evening Standard from 4 March to 1 April on consecutive Fridays.
+Cleave's interview with Lennon quoted him as saying that the Beatles were "more popular than Jesus now".
 Five months later, on the eve of a 14-city US tour, an American magazine reproduced the remark, which led to a wave of anti-Beatle sentiment in many parts of the US, especially the South and Midwest.
-(Cleave also wrote profiles of the other three Beatles in the spring of 1966, some of which also had provocative comments in them.)

 According to the Bob Spitz biography of the Beatles, Lennon claimed a liaison with Cleave, inspiring the band's song "Norwegian Wood (This Bird Has Flown)".
 Pete Shotton, a friend of Lennon's, also suggested Cleave, though Cleave has said that in all her encounters with Lennon that he made "no pass" at her, and Lennon later said he could not remember who the song was about.
 It has also been said the woman in question was Sonny Freeman, wife of photographer Robert Freeman, who shot the photos on the covers of multiple Beatles albums, including With the Beatles, Help! and Rubber Soul.
 Cleave ended her association with Lennon in 1966, the same year she married.

 In addition to the Beatles, Cleave interviewed Bob Dylan and the Rolling Stones during the 1960s.
 She favoured talking to individuals who were not celebrities and avoided actors and politicians "because they’ve said it all before".
 Her choice of "remarkable people" to interview included for example Guinness heiress Aileen Plunket (1983), rock star Little Richard (1985), and Donald Maclean, who was chairman of the National Vegetable Society.
 She later wrote a warm tribute to Lennon in The Telegraph Weekend Magazine a decade after he was murdered in December 1980.